DragonSenses/complete-ecommerce-store/architectural-decision-log.md

 }
 ```

-- the `provider` db will be changed from `"postgresql"` to `"mysql"` later

 We can also see that our `.env` file has a new change.
 It preserved our current environment variables and added a comment & variable `DATABASE_URL="..."`.

- - This URL will be changed to PlanetScale URL later.

 ### Create a lib for prisma database